Here we explain a simple turf toe-taping technique. The aim is to protect the joint at the base of the big toe (MTP joint) from bending upwards.

-Using either 2.5cm or 3.8cm tape apply two overlapping strips around the middle of the foot to provide a second anchor point.
+Using either 2.5cm or 3.8cm tape apply two overlapping strips around the middle of the foot.
+This provides a second anchor point.

-When applying the anchors to the middle of the foot, spread the toes apart to simulate load bearing on the foot.
-This will help prevent the tape from being uncomfortable when the athlete stands up.
+When you apply anchors to the midfoot, spread the toes apart.
+This simulates load bearing on the foot and prevents the tape from being uncomfortable when your put weight on it.

 Apply a support strip of 2.5cm tape from underneath the middle of the foot, directly up to the big toe.
 Ensure the toe is in the desired position before fixing the tape.

-This should be in a relaxed, neutral position and not bent upwards as this is the movement we are attempting to restrict.
-Some therapists prefer to tape from the toe downwards but either way works as long as the anchor points are secure.
+Some therapists prefer to tape from the toe downwards.
+Either way works as long as the anchor points are secure.